jamii/jamii.github.com/_posts/2016-01-28-notes-on-your-brain-at-work.markdown

 Inhibiting a thought - trying to stop an over-excited audience member from getting onto the stage - takes effort but is essential to saving the limited capacity of the stage.

 Effort = oxygen, glucose.
 Prefrontal cortex is a pig - can measure drop in blood sugar when active.
 Will shut off when out of resources.
-This is why you are easily distracted when tiredor hungry.
+This is why you are easily distracted when tired or hungry.

 (Basal ganglia - control routine actions.
 Highly efficient.)